• Skip to primary navigation

 • Easy Yorkshire pudding

-I intended to serve those for breakfast but kids came home from school and gobbled them in less than 15 minutes, before I even take more pictures.
+I intended to serve those for breakfast, but the kids came home from school and gobbled them in less than 15 minutes before I even took more pictures.

 Note: This is an overview of the ingredients.
 You'll find the full measurements and instructions in the recipe card (printable) at the bottom of the page.